 We believe the essential stories in music are ones of innovation and connection.
-Click play on the video to learn more about Pacific’s Conservatory of Music and how our students prepare for careers in performance, composition, education, the music business and music therapy.
+Watch this video to learn more about Pacific’s Conservatory of Music and how our students prepare for careers in performance, composition, education, music business and music therapy.

 Our celebrated faculty includes actively performing musicians whose experience provides students with a direct link to life as a professional musician today.